mohitpai/journey-optimizer.en/help/using/sms/sms-configuration.md

      ![](assets/preset-sms.png)

     * Select the **[!UICONTROL SMS Type]** that will be sent with the surface: **[!UICONTROL Transactional]** or **[!UICONTROL Marketing]**.

+        * Choose **Marketing** for promotional SMS: these messages require user consent.
+        * Choose **Transactional** for non-commercial messages such as order confirmation, password reset notifications, or delivery information for example.

+        >[!CAUTION]
+        >
+        >**Transactional** SMS messages can be sent to profiles who unsubscribed from marketing communications.
+These messages can only be sent in specific contexts.

+        When creating a SMS message, you must choose a valid channel surface matching the category you selected for your message.

     * Select the **[!UICONTROL SMS configuration]** to associate with the surface.